Lynn Gunn

-Lyndsey Gerd Gunnulfsen (born March 15, 1994), usually known by her stage name Lynn Gunn, is an American singer and multi-instrumentalist, best known for fronting the rock band PVRIS.
+Lynn Gunn (born March 15, 1994), born Lyndsey Gerd Gunnulfsen, is an American singer and multi-instrumentalist, best known for fronting the rock band PVRIS.
 She has also collaborated with artists such as Tonight Alive and A Loss for Words.

+Early life and education

+Lyndsey Gunnulfsen grew up in Lowell, Massachusetts.
+She attended Lowell High School, where she participated in Battle of The Bands with her classmates before graduating in 2012.
+She was originally going to attend Massachusetts College of Art and Design but ultimately backed out to pursue PVRIS as a full-time project.

+Career

 PVRIS

 Gunn is one of the founders of the electronic alternative rock band PVRIS (pronounced "Paris") in 2012, which was then named Operation Guillotine, started in 2009.
 By 2013, Gunn had replaced Kyle Anthony as lead vocalist and guitarist.
 For legal reasons, the name of the band was officially changed to Pvris on July 26, 2013.